morex-pool/favoriterecipes/README.md

 The Docker file is added in project to containerize the application.

+# Note #
-# For test the Rest APIs, you can use Postman collection file that placed in root of the project #
+For test the Rest APIs, you can use Postman collection file that placed in root of the project

 Postman collection file: Manage-Recipes.postman_collection.json